Zblewo: Transport

 The village is served by a railway station on the Tczew–Kostrzyn route, line 203.

 Zblewo is located on the national road DK22 in between Chojnice and Starogard Gdański on the route running from Gorzów Wielkopolski to the Russian Border in Masuria.

 Amenities

-There is a shopping centre in Zblewo as well as shops located in the village centre.
-There is a sports center in the village that includes a football pitch and basketball court.
+Zblewo has a shopping centre, as well as shops located in the village centre, a sports centre that includes a football pitch and basketball court, and a park.

 Sports

-The village is represented by the football team Sokół Zblewo who currently play in the Klasa A division.
+The village is represented by the football team Sokół Zblewo who, as of 2026, play in the Klasa A division.
 The village's municipal stadium is also the home ground of KS Sławek Borzechowo from the neighbouring village of Borzechowo.